 Oliver was a well known magician who developed a trick known as “My Drink Trick”.
 It was released in the 1960’s by Harry Stanley, a London Magic dealer.
 Based on a drinking theme, it is still performed today by many ‘close up’ magicians.
 Oliver married a Margaret Rosalie Locke, from Swanage, in 1921 in Queensferry.
 Then married Edith Seaton in Edinburgh in 1935.
 His occupation on the certificates states 'Actor'.
 He died of Brochopneumonia and Broncho Carcinoma in Northern General Hospital, Edinburgh on 27th January 1983.

 The telephone number for The Forth Bridge Hotel in the 1930's was -

 South Queensferry 84.

 1951 – proprietors are David and Edward Simpson

 Around 1966, there was a function room upstairs.

 1971 - Alan Harrower is listed as proprietor.
 Harrower a Turf Accountant, owned betting shops in Edinburgh.
 During this time locals knew it as ‘Harrowers’.

-It was later taken over by the Waterman Brothers, then Maurice McKernon (there is some discrepancy over whether his name was Maurice (or Morris) McKernon, Maurice McKinnon or Maurice Mckellar Watt) in the mid 80's and John Gorrie followed by Derek Anderson around 1987.
+In 1977 it was taken over Neil Waterman, then Maurice McKernon (there is some discrepancy over whether his name was Maurice (or Morris) McKernon, Maurice McKinnon or Maurice Mckellar Watt) in the mid 80's and John Gorrie followed by Derek Anderson around 1987.